aitoribanez/ES2015-Starter/README.md

-# Express ES2015 browserify Starter
+# ES2015 Starter

- A base proyect with Express, Browserify, all plugins needed for EcmaScript 2015 and pug.
+ A base proyect for ES2015 with Express, Browserify, all plugins needed for EcmaScript 2015 and pug.

 ## Installation